linkedi2022/link2022.github.io/_pages/about.md

 1st Language and Interaction Network Conference
 ======
 The 1st Language and Interaction Network Conference (LINk) will take place in Edinburgh the 8th and 9th of October, 2022.
 It is organized by the Psycholinguistics Coffee, a journal club run at the University of Edinburgh.

+Our aim for this event is to create a space for ECR and PGT currently working or interested in Psycholinguistics in the UK to get to know each other, create networks and a community.
+We want to bring people together to discuss research, be it what we are currently working on, what interests us, and what we believe could be improved - both at the scientific (experiments, how to build theories) and human (the system in which we work) level.

 The conference will consist of a series of workshops, talks, poster sessions and round tables.
 Workshops and talks will be hybrid, with remote participants being able to submit questions in parallel to in-person attendees; poster sessions will be in person but the posters will be uploaded online.